A-kango/anthonykangogo-Telcom-CDRs-ETL-Pipeline/README.md

-# anthonykangogo-Telcom-CDRs-ETL-Pipeline
-Built a telecom ETL pipeline that extracts raw CDRs from MySQL, transforms them with Pandas, and loads them into PostgreSQL for analysis.
-Solved the challenge of structuring large-scale telco data for insights on customer usage, churn trends, and performance monitoring, with dashboards in Power BI.
 # 📞 Telcom CDRs ETL Pipeline

 This project implements an ETL (Extract, Transform, Load) pipeline that processes telecom Call Detail Records (CDRs).
 The pipeline extracts raw call log data from a **MySQL** database, transforms it using **Pandas**, and loads the clean data into a **PostgreSQL** data warehouse.
 The pipeline is designed to support reporting and dashboarding in **Power BI**.